 Doctor, employee found dead in car with gunshot wounds

 Bodies of a general physician and his employee with gunshot injuries were found in a car in Delhi's Rohini Sector-13 on Wednesday morning, police said.
-Preliminary investigation suggests that the doctor (62) shot the woman (50) with his licensed gun and then shot himself, an officer said.
+Preliminary investigation suggests that the doctor (62) shot the woman on her chest (50) with his licensed gun and then shot himself on his head, an officer said.

 Police were informed about the incident around 7.45 am.
 The officer said when a police team reached the spot, they found that the car, which belonged to the doctor, was locked from the inside.